walmartlabs/concord-website/docs/plugins/confluence.md

 - `spaceKey` - string, Required - identifying key for a `Confluence` space.
 - `pageTitle` - string, Required - title of a page that you intend to update.
 - `pageUpdate` - string, Required - content used to update an existing page.
 - `overWrite`: boolean, if set to `true` overwrites the existing content.
   Defaults to `false`.

-The output of the action is stored in a `result` variable that has the following structure:
+The output of the action is stored in a `result` variable that has the following
+structure:

 - `ok` - boolean value, `true` if the execution is successful;
-- `data` - string value, contains the page view info url.
+- `data` - string value, contains the page view info URL.

 <a name="addCommentsToPage"/>